-As usual this run is a circular loop, but unlike the standard circuit described elsewhere, it extends further north to take in Parkland walk.
-This is a nature reserve created from an old railway used until 1970.
-Graffiti and nature have rounded off the sharp angular forms of trapezoid platforms and decorated the arched bridges.
-Walkers and cyclists ascend and descend a gentle gradient, which rises up to Highgate from Finsbury Park.
+As usual this run is a loop, but unlike the Regent’s Canal circuit described elsewhere, it extends further north to take in Parkland walk.
+The latter is a nature reserve created from an old railway used until 1970.
+Amongst the trees and wildlife, graffiti and nature have rounded off the sharp angular forms of the station platforms and decorated the arched bridges that carry criss-crossing roads overhead.
+Meanwhile, walkers and cyclists barely notice the gentle gradient that rises slowly up to Highgate from Finsbury Park.

 Parkland Walk between Finsbury Park and Highgate.
 On the way to the Camden Arts Centre.